 - State: Texas

-- Primary court: Denton County District Court and County Court at Law
+- Primary courts: Denton County District Court (felonies/major civil) and County Court at Law (misdemeanors) — separate systems

 Population estimates from the U.S. Census Bureau.